 The four types of Life Scope PT transport monitors |

-The remaining two models on the right, namely BSM-1733 and BSM-1753 are using SpO2 OEM boards supplied by Masimo and Nellcor respectively.
+The remaining two models on the right side of above image, namely BSM-1733 and BSM-1753 are using SpO2 OEM boards supplied by Masimo and Nellcor respectively.

 Some

-sales people are very excited about the bigger screen of Life Scope PT in the market but there is little knowledge why the configured multi-parameter Input
+sales people are very excited about the bigger screen of Life Scope PT in the market but overlooked their own lack of knowledge why the configured multi-parameter Input

-Units of Life Scope TR (BSM-6000 series) bedside monitors are so different and big that a 5.7 inch
+Units of Life Scope TR (BSM-6000 series) bedside monitors are so different and big from the competitions that a 5.7 inch

 ![]() |